Second Quarter Newsletter

 U.S. Economy

-Due to the normal delay in receiving growth data from the BEA, the Federal Reserve Bank of Atlanta now publishes a “nowcast” by estimating GDP growth for the most recent quarter (in this case the second quarter of 2022) using an approach similar to the BEA.
-The “nowcast,” along with the methodology, and additional information can be found at: https://www.atlantafed.org/cqer/research/gdpnow
+Due to the normal delay in receiving growth data from the BEA, the Federal Reserve Bank of Atlanta publishes a “nowcast” by estimating GDP growth for the most recent quarter (in this case the second quarter of 2025) using an approach like the BEA.
+On July 9, 2025, the estimate for second quarter GDP from the Federal Reserve Bank of Atlanta suggests a rebound in growth to 2.6%.
+Should actual data continue at its current pace, this suggests the U.S. may avoid a recession in the short-term.
+Please note that this estimate updates regularly and is subject to change.
+The “nowcast,” along with the methodology, and additional information can be found at: https://www.atlantafed.org/cqer/research/gdpnow.

 U.S. Stocks